ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 	  - Source
 	  - Description
 	  - Notes
-	* - prevalence_c302
+	* - prevalence_c345
 	  - como
-	  - Prevalence of diarrheal diseases
+	  - Prevalence of malaria
 	  -
-	* - deaths_c302
+	* - deaths_c345
 	  - codcorrect
-	  - Deaths from diarrheal diseases
+	  - Deaths from malaria
 	  -
-	* - duration_c302
+	* - duration_c345
-	  - (4.3 days; 95% CI: 4.2, 4.4; normal distribution of uncertainty)/365
-	  - Mean duration of diarrheal disease episode (in years).
-Obtained from [Troeger-et-al-2018-Diarrhea-2020]_ and the GBD YLD appendix.
+	  - Uniform distribution between 14 and 28 days.
+	  - Obtained from [GBD-2019-Capstone-Appendix-Malaria-2020]_
 	  - This value should not vary by age group
-	* - adjusted_duration_c302
-	  - 4.04485 (95% CI: 3.94472, 4.144975), assume normal distribution of uncertainty
-	  - Average duration of a diarrheal disease episode in days among children under five (defined in the note column) TRANSFORMED to accomodate a short timestep of 0.5 days, `as discussed in this slack thread <https://ihme.slack.com/archives/C018BLX2JKT/p1646183763054739>`_.
-See the note below for more information.
-	  - This value does not necessarily need to be stored -- included here for reference.
-	* - incidence_rate_c302
+	* - incidence_rate_c345
 	  - como
-	  - Incidence of diarrheal disease within the entire population
+	  - Incidence of malaria within the entire population
 	  -
 	* - population
 	  - demography
 	  - Mid-year population for given age/sex/year/location
 	  -
-	* - sequelae_c302
-	  - gbd_mapping
-	  - List of 4 sequelae for diarrheal diseases
-	  - Note Guillain-Barre due to diarrheal diseases is included in sequelae.
 	* - prevalence_s{`sid`}
  	  - como
 	  - Prevalence of sequela with id `sid`
-	  -
+	  - Sequela used here are 121, 122, and 123
 	* - disability_weight_s{`sid`}
 	  - YLD appendix
 	  - Disability weight of sequela with id `sid`
-	  -
+	  - Sequela used here are 121, 122, and 123

 .. list-table:: Restrictions
 	:widths: 15 15 20
 	:header-rows: 1